ajinkya1702/GSOC-2022-Project-Report/README.md

 ### 2. Search Filter Problem
  - *Final outcome:*\
-    All filter categories are updated after applying an individual filter or more
+    All filter categories are updated after applying an individual filter or more.
  - *Methodology:*
      * Used ElasticSearch Buckets to verify the existence of a filter category.
 <center>